How to use Python boolean data type?

 Conversion of False into an integer = 0

-Why there is a boolean type if the value 0/1 can do the job?
+Why is there a boolean type if 0/1 can do the job?

-The keyword True and False, looks like it’s two integer values.
-So why there is a separate type itself?
+The keyword True and False look like it’s two integer values.
+So why is there a different type itself?

 What are the Boolean Arithmetic operations?

-All bit-level operations are applicable to the Boolean types.
-Arithmetic involves logical operations for single bit fields with operators.
+All bit-level operations apply to the Boolean types.
+Arithmetic involves logical operations for single-bit fields with operators.
 The operators know boolean operators.

 Boolean OperatorMeaning and Use